Distributed iterated elimination of strictly dominated strategies: Introduction

 \subsection{Plan of the paper}

-In \cref{sec:preliminaries}, we review the basic notions concerning strategic games, optimality notions and operators on the restrictions of games.
+In \cref{sec:preliminaries}, we review the basic notions concerning normal-form games, strict dominance and operators on the restrictions of games.
 Next, in \cref{sec:iter-strat-elim}, we study the outcome of IESDS in the presence of an interaction structure.
-We first look at the outcome resulting after all communication permitted in the given interaction structure has taken place, and then consider the outcome obtained in an arbitrary intermediate state of communication.
+We first look at the outcome resulting after all communication permitted in the given interaction structure has taken place, and then consider the outcome obtained in an arbitrary state of partial communication.

 The connection with knowledge is made in \cref{sec:epist-found}, where we provide in this setting the epistemic characterization of IESDS.
-Then in \cref{sec:implementation} we describe a distributed implementation of IESDS.
 Finally, in \cref{sec:conclusions-stratelim}, we suggest some future research directions.

-In the Appendices we summarize the used results concerning the epistemic framework from \cite{apt_knowledge_2009} and provide the proofs.
+In the Appendix we provide the omitted proofs.
+An initial, short version of this paper appeared as \cite{WAZ09}.